Varun Kumar (field hockey): Career

 Kumar soon managed to sign with the Punjab Warriors in the Hockey India League.
 He was retained for the 2014 season.
 After the season, he was retained for a period of two years for the 2015 and 2016 seasons of the league.
+Finally he won gold medal in 2022 Asian Games in Hangzhou.

 International

 Kumar has represented the India junior side.
 He emerged as the top-scorer for India during the Four-Nations Invitational Tournament in Spain before being selected into the side for the Junior World Cup side.

+Awards

+Himachal Pradesh announced Rs.1 crore award for Kumar, for his Olympic bronze medal at Tokyo Olympics.